eyuelt/scpd-helper/README.md

 the script is run, it will update to download all of the undownloaded videos.

-This script is modified from the one by Ben Newhouse [https://github.com/newhouseb](https://github.com/newhouseb).
+This script is modified from the one by Jeremy Keeshin [https://github.com/jkeesh](https://github.com/jkeesh), which itself was modified from the one by Ben Newhouse [https://github.com/newhouseb](https://github.com/newhouseb).

 Unfortunately, there are lots of dependencies to get it up and running